Why Visibility Beats Technical Skills for Security Career Growth

 So why don't we just make ourselves visible?

-Instead, we tell ourselves comfortable stories that let us avoid the uncomfortable work of being visible:
+So instead, we tell ourselves comfortable stories that let us avoid the uncomfortable work of being visible:

 "Excellence speaks for itself."